Table of Contents

 - Leftover: A new car from the previous model year that remains unsold.

-- Lemon: OEM Manufacturer Buyback Qualifications: This varies from state to state, but essentially a vehicle during it’s warranty period must have a specific issue that is of substantial nature that cannot be fixed.
+- Lemon: A defective vehicle that qualifies for manufacturer buyback under lemon laws.
+This varies from state to state, but essentially a vehicle during its warranty period must have a specific issue that is of substantial nature that cannot be fixed.
 Depending on the state the manufacturer and dealer will have a set amount of time to remedy the issue.
 If no remedy is found and the issue is prolonged a buyback will be initiated.

 - Liner: A salesperson who specializes in handling customers who are resistant to buying.